OkayHughes/open-lab-notebook/src/posts/glass_project/math_scratch.md

 have a way of treating, e.g. second or third order shape functions.
 There are a few ways to do this.
 I'll lay out what I view as the most promising approach here.

 The most important consideration here is that we are attempting to formulate our FSI framework in a lagrangian framework.
-The spectral discretization that we're trying to formulate
+The spectral discretization that we're trying to formulate requires the use of a projection operator.
+In curvilinear coordinates, projection of discontinuous quantities onto a continuous subspace necessitates the use of a globally continuous basis function
+(that is, `$$\mathcal{C}^0$$` at element boundaries).

+If we were to update our positions `x` with a `$$v \in \mathcal{V}^0$$` (that is, discontinuous), this causes severe problems.
+What we can do is to ensure that projection happens before position update.
+However, this loses us the discrete curl operator

 ## The spectral basis:

 In the first draft of this work we will work with linear basis functions for simplicity.